ryhazerus/EnergyDashboardWebDisplay/README.md

 # P1 Energy Dashboard ⚡

+> ⚠️Everything is working but this is still in development ⚠️

 A self-hosted webapp for displaying information of a P1 smart meter.
-Currently the system is in development and only supports the `HomeWizard P1 Smart Meter`. **NOTE:** Currently this whole system is purely an empty UI shell there is no connectivity with a backend server or smart meter yet.
+Currently the system is in development and only supports the `HomeWizard P1 Smart Meter`.

+### Shortcomings

+- ⚠️ Has not yet been tested on a linux host but should work

 ## Description